 Weight loss continues but the rate typically slows after month 6.
 This is normal — as you lose weight, your body’s caloric needs decrease and the deficit naturally narrows.

-Your physician may:
+Your licensed provider may:

 - Adjust your dose upward if clinically appropriate